veracruz-project/veracruz-examples/deep-learning-server/README.md

-## Centralized Deep Learning Application
+## Deep Learning Server Application

 This is a Veracruz example that supports training neural networks inside an isolated area on an untrusted device.
 (Note: currently only standalone execution is supported.
 No policy files are provided.)